flatironinstitute/sciware/36_ReproduciblePaper/main.md

 - Code snippets with examples of usage.
 - Add decriptive text and comments.
 - Point to extended notebook/script tutorials, summarizing the content.
-- Notebooks should show example usages, not full analysis.
+- Notebooks should show example usages, rather than full analysis.

-## How to run my code?
+## How to cite?

 Different ways of adding citations:

 - Bibtex entry in `README`
-- Citation file in the repo as `CITATION.cff` (Citation File Format) or `CITATION.md` file/
+- Citation file in the repo as `CITATION.cff` (Citation File Format) or `CITATION.md` file.
 - Consider generating a DOI via Zenodo.